reem-shaikh/70DaysOfCode/main/15-01/readme.md

 >> 2. Request HTTP Body
 contains information about HTML, CSS, JS that were sending to the server

-This is the format in which response message is sent from server -> client
+This is the format in which response message is sent from server -> client (it contains some additional information)
 >> 1. Response HTTP header
 - general header (contains information about the date and time client requested the request message)
 - request/response header (contains URL/data we want to send and HTTP method we choose to send the data with, authentication(secret key), **content type of the date it is returning**, content size **what is the status of the API call**, **redirect URL ( if your redirecting to another webpage**)